rweda/lorc/README.md

 Replace `v1.0.0` with a previous [version number](https://github.com/rweda/lorc/releases) or `master` to get the absolute latest code.
-Replace `bin/lorc` to specify an output location for the script.
+Replace `bin/lorc` to specify an output location for the script or use a different name if you don't like `lorc`.

 Edit the downloaded script to customize to your specific needs.